pdbrown/triss/README.md

 make sign GPG_OPTS='--default-key me@example.com'
 ```

-Note that `make dist` and `make sign` disable development mode (by running `pip
+Note that `make` and `make sign` replace any "editable install" created by
-install` in non-editable mode), so you'd need to re-run `make dev` to reenable
+`make dev` with a non-editable install.
+You need to re-run `make dev` to switch
-it for subsequent development.
+back to an "editable install".

 #### Container
 ```bash